pkardas/notes/books/pragmatic-programmer.md

 Recipe for working in an agile way:

-1. WOrk out where you are.
+1. Work out where you are.
 2. Make the smallest meaningful step towards where you want to be.
 3. Evaluate where you end up, and fix anything you broke (this requires a good design, because it is easier to fix good design).